chinapedia/wikipedia.abstract.en/Page/Helvetii.md

-Maxima_Sequanorum.jpg'' (c.
+'' (c.
 300 AD), which comprised the territories of the Helvetii, Sequani and several smaller tribes.
-The relative locations of the Helvetian _pagi_ Tigurini and Verbigeni, though indicated on the map, remain unknown.[1]]] 300 px in the 1st century BC, showing the relative positions of the Celtic tribes.]]
+The relative locations of the Helvetian _pagi_ Tigurini and Verbigeni, though indicated on the map, remain unknown.[1]]] in the 1st century BC, showing the relative positions of the Celtic tribes.]]

 The HELVETII ( , anglicized HELVETIANS) were a Celtic[2] tribe or tribal confederation[3] occupying most of the Swiss plateau at the time of their contact with the Roman Republic in the 1st century BC.
 According to Julius Caesar, the Helvetians were divided into four subgroups or _pagi._ Of these Caesar names only the Verbigeni and the Tigurini,[4] while Posidonius mentions the Tigurini and the Tougeni ().[5]
 They feature prominently in the _Commentaries on the Gallic War,_ with their failed migration attempt to southwestern Gaul (58 BC) serving as a catalyst for Caesar's conquest of Gaul.